Cottage garden ideas: 19 ways to transform your back garden whatever its size

 13. Frame windows with blooms

-Climbing plants is another way to try this idea, trailing them to surround the windows so traces of the blooms can be seen framing the view.
+Climbing plants are another way to try this idea, trailing them to surround the windows so traces of the blooms can be seen framing the view.
 Just be sure to choose your climbing plants wisely and keep up maintenance to avoid them from taking over.

 Adding a decorative trailing plant, such as honeysuckle or wisteria, can be a charming way to improve your house's exterior on a budget because it looks more considered.

-14. Position an arbor
+14. Position an arbour

 For added appeal, you can encourage trailing plants to grow over and along the frame, to make it even more immersed in the space.

-15. Create a color scheme
+15. Create a colour scheme

 16. Incorporate an arch of flowers